Tax Credits: Claims under EU Regulations

 Child tax credit and child benefit are listed as UK family benefits under EU law.
 This means that workers claiming under the EU social security coordination principles may be entitled to these even where they do not meet the standard domestic residence rules.

 In order to claim family benefits, the children included in the claim must meet the definition of ‘family member’.
 In some situations, this can be a matter of judgement.
-There is very little guidance on this point and the rules simply state that in order to be regarded as a family member of the worker, for these purpose, the family member should be mainly financially dependent on the worker.
+There is very little guidance on this point and the rules state that in order to be regarded as a family member of the worker, for these purposes, the family member should be mainly financially dependent on the worker.
+Interestingly though, in a child benefit case (CF/2872/2017) before the Upper tribunal, the decision determined that a step-child is not a child of the claimant for the purposes of Head (2) of the definition of 'member of the family' in Article 1(i) of Regulation 883/2004.

 An individual is only covered by the legislation of one country at a time so only pays contributions in one country – that country is the ‘competent state’.
 The decision on which country's legislation applies will be made by the social security institutions.